DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - If new software can arrive from outside the local environment, the next step is to ask whether our environment itself was merely sufficient—or specifically conducive—to such transfers.

+—
+Breadcrumb: The weather pattern is visible.
+The lingering question is agency.
+If a stage was kept ready and new scripts arrived in bursts, who was tending the theater?

 #### Notes and References (to be finalized)

 - Punctuated equilibrium syntheses; macroevolutionary tempo studies